onfido/onfido-android-sdk/README.md

 }
 ```

-Due to the advanced validation support stated above, in the form of C++ code, we recommend that the integrator app performs [multi-APK split](#211-multi-apk-split)
-to optimise the app size for individual architectures.
+Due to the advanced validation support (in C++ code) we recommend that the integrator app performs [multi-APK split](#211-multi-apk-split) to optimize the app size for individual architectures.

 ##### 2.1.1 Multi-APK split